Australasian Society for Computers in Learning in Tertiary Education

 CMP Information Session webinar

-An information session webinar was conducted on 3 February 2022 for those interested in learning more about the Community Mentoring Program.
+A recording was made of the information session webinar conducted on 3 February 2022 for those interested in learning more about the Community Mentoring Program.
 The session was chaired by the 2022 CMP coordinators Dr Kwong Nui Sim and Dr Hazel Jones and participants also heard from several past mentors and mentees.
 The 50 min video recording is available below and in addition to that recording, a mentor (Michael Sankey) and a mentee (Ger Post) have shared their experience of the program in their own videos.

 Partnering Commitments